cyplo/talks/rust-ownership/slides.md

 ---

-# Help out if you can
+# Help out if you can !

+> OSS, forums, discord, irc, talks, workshops...

 Note: